Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: Experiments

 \inparagraph{Qualitative results.} We show qualitative results for Cityscapes, COCO-Stuff, and Potsdam-3 in \cref{fig:qualitative}.
 We observe that \ourmethodframework leads to less noisy results compared to the baseline, showcasing an improved local consistency of the segmentation and reduced mis-classification.
 The comparison with STEGO as a baseline exhibits a similar trend.
 For further examples and comparisons with HP, please refer to \cngtwo{\cref{sec:qual_comp_hp}}.

-\inparagraph{Limitations.} One of the main challenges is to distinguish between classes that \cng{happen to share the same SSL feature representation.
+\inparagraph{Limitations.} One of the main challenges is to distinguish between classes that \cng{happen to share highly similar SSL feature representations.
 This is hardly avoidable if the feature representation is fixed, as was the case here and in previous work \citep{Hamilton:2022:USS,Seong:2023:LHP}.
-Another limitation across existing unsupervised semantic segmentation approaches is the limited spatial image resolution.
-This limitation comes from the SSL training objectives \citep{Caron:2021:EPS,Oquab:2023:DLR}, which are image-level, rather than pixel-level.
+Another limitation across existing unsupervised semantic segmentation approaches is the limited spatial resolution.
+This limitation comes from the SSL training objectives \citep{Caron:2021:EPS,Oquab:2023:DLR}, which are image-level rather than pixel-level.
 As a result, we can observe difficulties in segmenting very small, finely resolved structures.}